How to configure Floating IP on Debian

 valid_lft forever preferred_lft forever

-Now, to enable the floating IP, add it as an alias to the network interface eth0 that has your public IP address.
-On Ubuntu servers, this can be done by adding eth0:1 to the interfaces file.
+Add the floating IP as an alias to the network interface eth0 that has your public IP address by editing the interfaces file.

 sudo nano /etc/network/interfaces

-Enter the example configuration shown below with your floating IP and netmask.
-The address highlighted below is an example, replace it with your floating IP.
+Enter the configuration shown below with your floating IP and netmask.
+Replace the address with your floating IP.

 auto eth0:1